mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed pset on file i/o. wrote most of code myself with little help from ai.
 Overall satisfied today.

+### Day 28: May 6, Tuesday

+**Today's Progress**: Learnt about Regular Expressions and in particular re.search and 1 real world application in google forms.